Frequently Asked Questions

 How do I follow my child’s progress?

-To apply the principals of Applied Behavioural Analysis to our students’ education plan, we ask that parents participate in monitoring their child’s behavior at home and review a detailed analysis of their behaviour and activity at school to help ensure the student’s success and progress at PALS.
+To apply the principles of Applied Behaviour Analysis to our students’ education plan, we ask that parents participate in monitoring their child’s behavior at home and review a detailed analysis of their behaviour and activity at school to help ensure the student’s success and progress at PALS.
 We provide an online portal for parents to easily provide and access this information at home.